canonical/charmed-aether-sd-core/docs/how-to/deploy_sdcore_production.md

 ```

 Create the `ipaddresspools.yaml` manifest for the static IP address pools for MetalLB,
-using the 4 unconfigured static IP address from the management network, to update the
+using the 4 not configured static IP address from the management network, to update the
 following content:

 ```yaml